Workshop summary

 - Testing and verification of Autonomous Intelligent Systems

-- Defects, errors, failures, defects and bugs of Autonomous Intelligent Systems
+- Defects, errors, failures, defects, bugs of Autonomous Intelligent Systems

 - System and software security of Autonomous Intelligent Systems